koshlan/nL_Prime/README.md

 Sorting is done stepwise.
 The columns (1-indexed for the UNIX bash shell) are:

-30 : Oracle Penalty (this penalty is based on the Oracle program; more details to follow below)
+> 30 : Oracle Penalty (this penalty is based on the Oracle program; more details to follow below)

-12 : Inclusivity of the all of the desired <inclusion set> allowing for 2 total mismatches
+> 12 : Inclusivity of the all of the desired <inclusion set> allowing for 2 total mismatches

-10 : Inclusitivy of the of the desired <inclusion set> allowing for 0 total mismatches
+> 10 : Inclusitivy of the of the desired <inclusion set> allowing for 0 total mismatches

-2 : Thermodynamic penalty assessed by primer3 based on self-dimerization, hetero-dimerization, GC richness, ect.
+> 2 : Thermodynamic penalty assessed by primer3 based on self-dimerization, hetero-dimerization, GC richness, ect.

-##Oracle Penalty##
+## Oracle Penalty Methods ##

 ###Similarity dependent penalty###